TF1-EN-3M: Three Million Synthetic Moral Fables for Training Small, Open Language Models

-\paragraph{Age Group Classification} To ensure our fables are appropriate for different developmental stages, we also prompt the same LLM to classify each story into one of five age brackets—A (0–3 yrs), B (4–7 yrs), C (8–11 yrs), D (12–15 yrs), E (16+ yrs)—based on vocabulary simplicity, thematic maturity, and syntactic complexity.
+\paragraph{Age Group Classification} To ensure our fables are appropriate for different developmental stages, we also prompt the primary judge (Granite 4.1 30B) to classify each story into one of five age brackets—A (0–3 yrs), B (4–7 yrs), C (8–11 yrs), D (12–15 yrs), E (16+ yrs)—based on vocabulary simplicity, thematic maturity, and syntactic complexity.
 This mirrors methodologies in microfiction readability research \citep{eldan_tinystories_2023} and helps us verify that generated content aligns with intended educational use.

 \paragraph{Reference-Free Metrics} Complementing these subjective evaluations, we compute three corpus-level, unreferenced statistics: \begin{itemize} \item \textbf{Self-BLEU} \citep{zhu_texygen_2018}: quantifies intra-set redundancy by evaluating each story against the rest (lower values indicate greater diversity), \item \textbf{Distinct-n} \citep{li_diversity-promoting_2016}: measures the proportion of unique $n$-grams (we report $n=1$) as a proxy for lexical richness, \item \textbf{Flesch Reading Ease} \citep{kincaid_derivation_1975}: assesses overall readability via sentence and syllable counts, critical for age-appropriate comprehension. \end{itemize}